-Hip Pinching is Common
+Hip pinching is common

 This is a situation that I’ve come across a number of times in my travels.
-It’s not limited to beginners or any particular level of student.
+It’s not limited to beginners or any particular level of yoga student.
 The most extreme case I came across was earlier this year in Warsaw, Poland.
 More recently there were students in Tampa, Gainesville, and Savannah.
 Is it an epidemic of the “pinching” thing!?

-The situation that I come across is this.
-A student is on their way into a revolved side angle or perhaps a deeply bound twist.
-Revolved side angle happens to be the most common posture where someone will actually voice his or her complaint.
+The situation that I come across is this: A student is on their way into a revolved side angle or perhaps a deeply bound twist.
+Revolved side angle happens to be the most common yoga posture where someone will actually voice his or her complaint.
 As the student is going into the posture they feel anything from a mild pinching feeling to a sharp spot of pain as they fold and twist into the posture.

 What is it?
 That’s the first question.
 How do you solve it?
 That’s the second and more important question.
 The way it has worked out for me is that the solution is what told me what the problem is.